Here’s another Thermomix loaf recipe, and it is a loaf, not so much a cake. Its structure is dense and the outside is a little crunchy.

 - Let it cool in the tin for at least ten minutes then remove to a cooling rack and leave till at least lukewarm before cutting.
 Eat warm or cold, or even cut it up and pop bits in the freezer for snacks.

 Serve warm with cream or ice cream or serve cold with butter.
 Or just the way it is if you like. 😉

-Want to see another Thermomix loaf recipe although this one is a little more like cake?
-Try this one Raspberry Loaf
+Want to see another Thermomix loaf recipe (although this one is a little more like cake)?
+Try this Raspberry Loaf